wp-plugins/clickfunnels/readme.txt

 You can now connect unlimited pages using custom URLs to truly get the most out of your ClickFunnels account.

-= What You Can Do: =
+**With the ClickFunnels plugin you can...**

 * Create custom URLs for your pages
 * Set any page as homepage
 * Set any page as 404 page
 * Edit / Manage your pages

 Want to show an order page of one of your Webinar funnels?
 Easy, just select the funnel and choose the order page and create a custom URL.

-Example: "http://yourblog.com/ordernow"
+Example: http://yourblog.com/ordernow can be connected to your order page from any funnel.

 **Don't have a ClickFunnels account?** You can sign up now to transform the way you run your business online.
 The Wordpress plugin is free to all members.